simpleairquality/SimpleAQ-Device/README.md

 ## Manually Configuring Your Device To Write Data to InfluxDB

+### Create a Temporary InfluxDB Instance For Testing

 First, you'll need an instance of [InfluxDB](https://github.com/influxdata/influxdb) to write into!
+If you already have one, you can skip this step.

 If you need a temporary instance for testing purposes, you can create one using:
 ```bash
 docker run -p 8086:8086 \